pseudonym42/burger-builder/README.md

 ### npm test

-Launches the test runner in the interactive watch mode.<br>
+Launches the test runner in the interactive watch mode.
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-In case you get <System limit for number of file watchers reached> run the following commands, which will temporarily increase the limit of inotify watchers:
+In case you get error such as:

+`Error: ENOSPC: System limit for number of file watchers reached...`

+run the following commands, which will temporarily increase the limit of `inotify` watchers:

 - sudo sysctl fs.inotify.max_user_watches=524288
 - sudo sysctl -p